krother/Python3_Package_Examples/pydocx/README.md

 ### What it is good for?

-Create, read and write Word documents.
+`python-docx` reads and writes MS Word documents.

 A straightforward library to access documents in MS Word format.
 Available features include text, labeled sections, pictures and tables.

-### Installed with Python by default
+### Installed with Python or Anaconda

 no

-### Installed with Anaconda

-no

 ### How to install it?

+    :::text
     pip install python-docx

 ### Where to learn more?